 \subsection{Comparison Results}

-We first make a comparison with 3D-based methods (\textit{i.e.}, R3DGS~\cite{gao2024relightable} and ARGS~\cite{li2023animatable}) from the perspective of material estimation, geometry reconstruction, and relighting quality, as shown in Fig.~\ref{fig:camparison_3d} and Table~\ref{tab:comparison}.
-R3DGS~\cite{gao2024relightable}, as a general approach, struggles to recover smooth and detailed surface normals from sparse-view inputs due to the absence of human-specific geometric priors, resulting in suboptimal relighting performance.
-ARGS~\cite{li2023animatable} mitigates this to some extent by introducing a body template prior, which, in contrast, yields overly smooth geometry.
-Thanks to the proposed LGR and PGNR modules, the proposed GRGS produces high-quality geometry and realistic relighting results under novel viewpoints.
+We first make a comparison with 3D-based methods (\textit{i.e.}, R3DGS~\cite{gao2024relightable} and ARGS~\cite{li2024animatable}) from the perspective of material estimation, geometry reconstruction, and relighting quality, as shown in Fig.~\ref{fig:camparison_3d} and Table~\ref{tab:comparison}.
+R3DGS~\cite{gao2024relightable} struggles to recover smooth, detailed normals from sparse views without human-specific priors, leading to suboptimal relighting performance.
+ARGS~\cite{li2024animatable} alleviates this by introducing a body template prior.
+However, optimizing geometry solely from rendered images leads to overly smooth surfaces lacking high-frequency details.
+Moreover, both methods depend on inverse rendering under an inherently ill-posed formulation, which yields inaccurate material estimation and consequently degrades the overall quality of relighting results.
+Thanks to the proposed LGR and PGNR modules, GRGS produces high-quality geometry and realistic relighting results under novel viewpoints.

-Further, the comparisons with 2D-based methods (\textit{i.e.}, IC-Light~\cite{zhang2025scaling} and SwitchLight~\cite{kim2024switchlight}) are illustrated in Fig.~\ref{fig:camparison_2d}.
-The baseline methods produce noticeable shading and lighting variations, which, however, lack physical plausibility, thereby undermining overall realism.
-In contrast, our results closely approximate the ground-truth images generated by a physically-based renderer and achieve superior perceptual quality.
-This is further corroborated by a user study (see Supp.Mat.), which confirms that our approach yields more visually plausible and realistic relighting results than baseline methods.
+Furthermore, a comparison with representative 2D-based relighting methods (\textit{i.e.}, IC-Light~\cite{zhang2025scaling} and SwitchLight~\cite{kim2024switchlight}) is illustrated in Fig.~\ref{fig:camparison_2d}.
+The baseline methods produce noticeable shading and lighting variations that often lack physical plausibility, exhibiting artifacts such as inconsistent light–geometry interactions and unnatural shadow orientations, thereby diminishing overall realism.
+In contrast, our results closely match the ground-truth images generated by a physically-based renderer and deliver superior perceptual quality.
+Additional evidence is provided by a user study (see Supp.Mat.).